-- The Prelim Exam Result and Main Exam Schedule have been released, check it form the “Result” page link given in quick links.
+Latest: The Interview result for the post of Himachal Pradesh Judicial Service Examination (HPJS)-2017 has been released, check it form the “Result” page link given in quick links.

 The Process has been started.
 Candidates are advised to apply for the exam before the last date.
 The details regarding the HPJS 2017-18 has been given below.
 Check the table below for the schedule.

 |Last Date for Online Application Form||05 Jan 2018|

 |Last date of receipt of application form||12 Jan 2018|

 |Prelim Exam Answer Key||04 Mar 2018|